butyi/dzbl/README.md

 do not use and do not overwrite bootloader routine in RAM address range 0x1000 - 0x107F.

 More details about how to use the function, refer comment part at top of file mem.asm.

+### CAN ID conversion from logical to phisical

+Function `CAN_SetID` is shared for application to convert real CAN ID to register values.
+Real (Logical) CAN ID shall be stored on stack, call the function, and converted bytes can be read out from stack.
+For call example, see example application `app.asm`.

+## Imported functions

+These functions are defined and implemented in application software, but if address is stored on the dedicated place of memory, like a vector, Boorloader will call and use it.

 ### PCB related